GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 ### Querying through the Duplicate Participation API

 As the name suggests, the [Match](../match) subsystem handles all things related to matching.
-The NAC exposes an API to states called the Duplicate Participation API.
+The Piipan exposes an API to states called the Duplicate Participation API.
 Here, we will show how to query this API for matches.

 #### To Read